 Let’s take a closer look at the yield of autoflowers in general and how to get bigger yields from autoflowers!

-How to measure yield?
+How can you measure yield?

-There are several ways you can do this.
-One of the best methods is to work out how much gram of bud is produced by each plant.
-This is done simply by weighing the total amount of dried bud from a single plant.
+There are several ways in which you can do this.
+One of the best methods is to calculate how many grams of weed in bud each plant produces.
+This is easily done by weighing the total amount of dried buds produced by a single plant.

-Grams per square feet
+Grams per square meter

-Tips for the best indoor autoflower yield
+Tips for a XXL autoflower yield when growing indoors

 How much light do autoflowers need?

-Related article: best light schedule for autoflowers
+Reading tip | The best light cycle for autoflowers

 What soil should I use for my autoflowers?